marq24/ha-goecharger-api2/README.md

 ## WebSocket – use local/cloud push (instead of polling)

 The integration can use the (undocumented) go-eCharger WebSocket API to receive the current status of your wallbox (or sending data to the wallbox).

+Using the WebSocket communication is the preferred way to communicate with your wallbox, since it is much more efficient than the polling method (HTTP GET).
+For some wallboxes (like _Fronius Wattpilot_) the WebSocket communication is even the only way to get local the data from the wallbox (since for whatever reason the firmware does not include the internal HTTP v2 API).

 Using the WebSocket communication makes the polling interval __obsolete__, and you will get the latest data in HA as soon as something changes at your wallbox.
 This includes any changes of the wallbox configuration.
 When using the WebSocket feature, the _refresh_/_configuration sync_ buttons are obsolete and also the [_hibernation-mode_](#hibernation) is disabled.